jeek-on-git/PSHostFile/README.md

 # PSHostFile

 A PowerShell Module for managing the Windows Hosts File.
-It provides a collection of custom functions making it easy to add, remove and update Hosts File entries using the familiar PowerShell Verb-Noun syntax.
+It provides a collection of custom functions making it easy to add, remove and update Hosts File entries using the familiar PowerShell syntax.

 ## Overview

 The Windows Hosts File stores 'host entries'; an IP Address and hostname combination that is used by the OS to resolve names to IP Addresses.

-A host entry uses a standard text format: `IPAddress Hostname # Comment`.
-The `# comment` is optional while the `IPAddress` and `HostName` are mandatory.
+A host entry uses a standard text format: `IPAddress Hostname`.
+It may also in a `# comment` after the host name but this is optional. `IPAddress` and `HostName` are mandatory.

+## Versions

 This module has been tested on both Windows PowerShell (5.1) and PowerShell (7).
-Given this is modifying the Windows Hosts File it will not work on Linux or Mac.
+It has not been tested on Linux or Mac.

 ## Getting Started